Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/webview.md

 To manage and set the cookie options, use the [Tizen.WebView.CookieManager](https://samsung.github.io/TizenFX/latest/api/Tizen.WebView.CookieManager.html) class.

-- To get the `Tizen.WebView.CookieManager` object from WebView, use `Tizen.WebView.WebView.GetContext` and `Tizen.WebView.Context.GetCookieManager`, as shown in the following code snippet:
+- To get the `Tizen.WebView.CookieManager` object from WebView, use `Tizen.WebView.WebView.GetContext` and `Tizen.WebView.Context.GetCookieManager`:

     ```
     CookieManager cookieManager = webView.GetContext().GetCookieManager();
     ```

-- To set the cookie acceptance policy, use the `Tizen.WebView.CookieManager.SetCookieAcceptPolicy` method, as shown in the following code snippet:
+- To set the cookie acceptance policy, use the `Tizen.WebView.CookieManager.SetCookieAcceptPolicy` method:

     ```
     /* Accepts every cookie sent from any page */